sybrew/the-seo-framework/readme.txt

 * Improved: Breadcrumb generation time.
 * Improved: Cache key generation time.
 * Improved: Overal plugin speed, again :).
-* Fixed: SEO Column bar was registered for load on Post and Page edit screens, even if it wasn't visibles.
+* Fixed: SEO Column bar was registered for load on Post and Page edit screens, even if it wasn't visible.
 * Fixed: WooCommerce admin page product overview layout was messed up on smaller (tablet to 15") screens by the addition of The SEO Bar.
 It now all mostly fits.
 Further optimization is left in the hands of WooCommerce.
 * Fixed: Bug with AnsPress where not all page descriptions are fetched correctly on the front-end.
 Because of the bugfix, the description cache will be flushed upon update.
 The cache will clean itself up within 7 days automatically.
 * Fixed: WooCommerce main shop page took the title of the latest product.
 * Fixed: Inconsistent cache key for WooCommerce shop page.
-* Fixed: Robots.txt sitemap wasn't pointed to correctly on Subdirectory Multisite installations.
+* Fixed: Robots.txt sitemap wasn't pointed to correctly on Subdirectory MultiSite installations.
-* Fixed: Robots.txt sitemap wasn't pointed to correctly with mapped domains on Multisite sites.
+* Fixed: Robots.txt sitemap wasn't pointed to correctly with mapped domains on MultiSite sites.
 * Fixed: Bug for Home Title in the breadcrumbs when the homepage is a page.
 Because of the bugfix, the LD+Json cache will be flushed upon update.
 The cache will clean itself up within 7 days automatically.
 * Fixed: Cache naming bug in taxonomy and terms admin pages displaying the front page description.
 * Removed: /wp-includes/ blocking through robots.txt, this was accidentally added a long time ago and the removal should resolve issues with Google Webmaster Tools.